suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 suit-text-current-version is used to provide human-readable version information equivalent to suit-set-version ({{suit-set-version}}).
 This metadata MAY have a version listed for each or any component.
 The Manifest Processor MUST NOT consume this version; it is for human readability only.

 To describe a version, a Manifest Author SHOULD populate the suit-text map with a SUIT_Component_Identifier key for the dependency component, and place in the corresponding map a suit-text-current-version key with a free text version that is representative of the version of the component so that operators can reconcile machine and human-readable records.
 Deployments that provide human-facing version information through other configuration channels MAY omit this text.
 This text SHOULD be expressive enough that a device operator can be expected to understand the version; environments that rely on catalog identifiers MAY use those identifiers when supporting documentation provides the necessary context.
+Values in this field MUST be encoded as UTF-8 text limited to printable characters, and implementations MUST treat suit-set-version and suit-parameter-version as authoritative when a discrepancy exists.
+Recipients MUST NOT interpret this text as executable code or markup and MUST treat it as display-only information.
 This is a free text field and there are no specific formatting rules.

 It is RECOMMENDED that the Manifest Author use a Semantic Version ({{semver}}) in the free-text field to keep human-readable and machine-readable versions aligned.
 Unlike suit-set-version ({{suit-set-version}}), the full semantic version specification can be used.